Kalanchoe tomentosa Baker

 How to Grow and Care

 Locate the indoor Panda Plant in medium to bright light.
-As with most succulents, soil should be allowed to dry between waterings.
+As with most succulents, the soil should be allowed to dry between waterings.
 In fact, watering is a limited part of Panda Plant care.
 When you do water, do so completely while giving the plant the infrequent drink.

 You will find humidity is not an issue when learning how to grow a Panda Plant successfully.
-The average room provides enough humidity for this easy-care, furry plant.
+The average room provides enough moisture for this easy-care, furry plant.
 The indoor Panda Plant can live for many years in these conditions.